WSUCptSCapstone-Fall2022Spring2023/psd-gamifiedapp/Sprint_Reports/Sprint2-Report.md

  * Within the level, the user can complete a phase then see a success or failure notification
  * On a successful phase completion, if there is another available phase, the user will be directed to the next level phase.
  * Documents folder contains Introductions, Project Overview, Requirements and Specifications, Solutions Approach Document, and a Testing and User Acceptance Document.
+ * All progress through phases is autosaved to a file that is loaded on launch.

 ## Work Summary (Developer Facing)
 During this sprint we spent the main bulk of our time creating the UI components and scripts for the main gameplay loop.
 The team created UI layouts for the level select page and level phases based on the initial designs illustrated in the Solutions Approach Document.
 There were three main areas of challenge for the team for this sprint: Unity skills, UI integration, Unity-Json serialization, and Unity component initialization order.
 One team member had to be given a quick introductory course from another member in how to use the strengths of the Unity Engine.
 Additionally, by the nature of using Git version control with the Unity Engine, the team had to shift the nature of how game objects would be saved, given conflicting objects in the main scene will be overridden in the case of a merge.
 Another challenge that required learning experiences, was finding a method of conversion of Unity objects to a json objects.
 Finally, the team was challenged by default order of component initialization order of the Unity Engine.
-The team used a combination of techniques including moving initialization logic into a separate user defined script and implemented component dependency functionality.
+The team used a combination of techniques including moving initialization logic into a separate user defined script and using event handlers to initialize dependency chains.
 For this sprint, time management was a priority that the team addressed early, which has lead to a consistent and low pressured sprint work period.

 ## Unfinished Work
 In this sprint, we managed to achieve all of the issues that we set out to close, delivering most of the project's documentation as well as completing the core UI layouts and functionality that we aimed to achieve.
 There was no unfinished work.